bahp/instamap/README.md

-**InstaMap** is an automated tool that downloads your saved Instagram posts using **[gallery-dl](https://github.com/mikf/gallery-dl)**, extracts their geolocation data, and displays them on an interactive **Leaflet** map.
+**InstaMap** is an automated tool that downloads your saved Instagram posts using **[gallery-dl](https://github.com/mikf/gallery-dl)**, extracts their metadata, and displays them on an interactive **Leaflet** map.
 Each post is embedded directly on the map at its corresponding location, allowing you to explore your saved content geographically.